francisywk/mirai-metro/content/wiki/big-snow-line.md

       content: 28.8 km/h (18 mph)
 ---

-The **Big Snow Line** (Code **S**) is a planned line on the Mirai Metro.
-Following the Mirai Metro's color coding scheme, the line will be colour-coded pink, and its stations abbreviated as "SX" ("X" being the station number).
+The **Big Snow Line** (Code **S**) is a planned line on the [Mirai Metro](/wiki/mirai-metro "Mirai Metro").
+Following the network's color coding scheme, the line will be colour-coded pink, and its stations abbreviated as "SX" ("X" being the station number).
 The planned route is from Library of Big Snow in the west, to UCHQ West of Redstone Valley in the east.

 <br>